-KUNO is an initiative of ten NGOs and five Dutch knowledge institutes from the Dutch humanitarian sector.
+KUNO is an initiative of ten NGOs and five Dutch knowledge institutes from the Dutch humanitarian sector in 2017.
+For the current members please see our partners page.
 KUNO’s goal is to strengthen the humanitarian sector in the Netherlands.

 KUNO stands for Kennisuitwisseling over Noodhulp, or ‘Humanitarian Knowledge Exchange’.
 We are a platform of practitioners, academics and policymakers in the Dutch humanitarian sector.
 We bring together available humanitarian knowledge in the Netherlands and connect the Dutch humanitarian field to knowledge from abroad.
 KUNO strengthens humanitarian action and Dutch humanitarian thought-leadership by stimulating learning, reflection and debate.